AbdulShabazz/Windows_10_Debloat/README.md

 - Semi-configurable

 ## How to Run
-Run the following Powershell as admin:
+Execute the following Powershell as admin:
 ```
 win10debloat.ps1
 ```